marifyo/fggcosha/_posts/2015-11-06-reunion-gala-venue-unveiled.md

 A shout out to our Planning Committee, led by our Financial Secretary and LA area resident, Chinwe Onyekwelu Abaelu.
 So many have been involved in working to make this happen and they are still hard at work.

 ## Book Now
 Ready to start planning for your trip?
 Make your hotel reservation now.
-Parking and Breakfast discounts are also available if you book via our reservation link.
+Parking and breakfast discounts are also available if you book via our reservation link.
-<div markdown="0"><a href="https://resweb.passkey.com/go/fggconitsha2016" class="btn">Reserve Now</a></div>

 Stay tuned.
 We’ll be providing you more information on event registration shortly.